Skip to content

 Bechtel’s partnerships within the local Space Coast community go beyond helping make our customer’s ambitions a reality.
 By targeting support toward an array of nonprofits, the ML2 team’s fundraising efforts and charitable contributions have bolstered the missions of key community stakeholders around Kennedy and throughout the state.

-A wide network of nonprofits received charitable contributions from the ML2 project and its employees in 2024.
-Nearly $60,000 advanced 27 charity programs in the area, with aid geared toward empowering youth, fostering grassroots community building, supporting veterans, protecting Florida wildlife and much more.
+A wide network of nonprofits received charitable contributions from the ML2 project and its employees last year.
+Nearly $60,000 in funding advanced 27 charity programs in the area, with aid geared toward empowering youth, fostering grassroots community building, supporting veterans, protecting Florida wildlife, and much more.
 The ML2 team is proud to partner with these organizations and support them in their efforts throughout the Space Coast.

 • Friends of Children of Brevard County